IBM App Connect components and resources

 Integration runtimes

-If you're on the VPC-hours price plan, an integration runtime runs your integrations.
+If you're on the VPC hours plan, an integration runtime runs your integrations.
 An integration can be developed in the IBM App Connect Enterprise Toolkit, or it can be developed as a flow in App Connect Designer.
-You deploy an integration in the App Connect Dashboard by packaging it or exporting it in one or more BAR files, then running the contents of the BAR file in an integration runtime.
-To configure an integration runtime with environment-specific settings, secrets, or data, you create one or more configurations to apply to the associated BAR files when you deploy it.
+You deploy an integration by running it in an integration runtime.
+To deploy a flow that you developed in the IBM App Connect Enterprise Toolkit, you package it as a BAR file, then import that BAR file to App Connect Enterprise as a Service.
+To configure a runtime with environment-specific settings, secrets, or data, create one or more configurations to apply to the associated BAR file when you deploy it.
 For more information, see Deploying integrations on the VPC plan.
 You can also see which App Connect Enterprise resources are supported in BAR files that you deploy to App Connect Enterprise as a Service in Supported resources in imported BAR files.

 After you deploy an integration runtime, you can enable tracing to help to diagnose problems.
 For more information, see Collecting trace for deployed flows.
 You can also monitor the CPU and memory usage data for your integration runtimes to check that your runtimes have the appropriate amount of resources.
 For more information, see Monitoring resources.

-If you're on the flow runs price plan, you deploy your flows from App Connect Designer and you don't need to configure integration runtimes.
+If you're on the flow runs plan, you can deploy your flows from App Connect Designer and you don't need to configure integration runtimes.